 16 Days of Activism to End Gender-based Violence -November 25 to December 10,

-UPTOWN WATERLOO to turn orange on November 29
+UPTOWN WATERLOO to turn orange on November 25

 The 16 Days between November 25th (The International Day to End Violence Against Women) and Dec 10th (Human Rights Day) are known as the 16 Days of Activism to End Gender Based Violence.
 Violence against women and girls is one of the most widespread, persistent and devastating human rights violations in our world today and is a threat to millions of girls and women online and offline.
 It affects women regardless of their age, background, or level of education.

 The colour orange symbolizes a brighter future, free of violence.
-It also serves as a means of demonstrating your solidarity in eliminating all forms of violence and it is therefore used as the color of the International Day for the Elimination of Violence against Women.
+It also serves as a means of demonstrating your solidarity in eliminating all forms of violence and it is therefore used as the colour of the International Day for the Elimination of Violence against Women.